nakul-jain14/Pizza-Sales-Analysis/README.md

    git clone https://github.com/nakul-jain14/pizza-sales-analysis.git

 2. **Run the SQL Queries**:
-   - Use the provided SQL queries in the `SQL_Queries.sql` file to generate KPIs in MS SQL Server.
+   - Use the provided SQL queries in the `SQLQuery.sql` file to generate KPIs in MS SQL Server.

 3. **Power BI Dashboard**:
-   - Open the Power BI file (`[Pizza Sales Analysis.pbix](https://github.com/nakul-jain14/Pizza-Sales-Analysis/blob/main/Pizza%20Sales%20Analysis.pbix)`) in **Power BI Desktop**.
+   - Open the Power BI file `Pizza Sales Analysis.pbix` in **Power BI Desktop**.
    - Interact with the filters and charts to explore the insights.

 ## Data Source